noporpoise/seq_file/README.md

     }

-If the code above is pasted into a file test.c and the files `seq_file.h` and `buffered_input.h` are copied into the same directory, the program should compile with the following command:
+If the code above is pasted into a file test.c and the files `seq_file.h` and `stream_buffer.h` are copied into the same directory, the program should compile with the following command:

+    gcc -Wall -o test test.c -lz

+Or to use htslib:

     HTSLIB=PATH/TO/HTSLIB
-    gcc -o test test.c -I$(HTSLIB)/htslib -L$(HTSLIB)/htslib -lhts -lpthread -lz
+    gcc -Wall -o test test.c -I$(HTSLIB)/htslib -L$(HTSLIB)/htslib -lhts -lpthread -lz

-You may notice we had to specify the subdirectory of htslib, since that is where the .h files and library (libhts.a) reside.
 You'll need to compile htslib first.

 Functions
 =========